 A more acute life-threatening cause of vaginal bleeding the prehospital provider must be familiar with is ectopic pregnancy.
 The incidence of ectopic pregnancy is as high as 19.7 per 1000 reported pregnancies.1 Normally, implantation of a fertilized egg takes place within the endometrium of the uterus and is therefore referred to as an intrauterine pregnancy or IUP.
 Implantation in an ectopic pregnancy is inappropriately outside the uterus, most commonly within the fallopian tubes.
 Other possible locations for an ectopic pregnancy include the cervix, an ovary, and the abdomen.
 As the ectopic pregnancy progresses, the risk is organ rupture increases and can cause rapid, life-threatening interabdominal hemorrhage.
 Early consideration and recognition are imperative.

-Ectopic pregnancy must be considered with a report of abdominal pain, missed or late menses, and vaginal spotting or ...
+Ectopic pregnancy must be considered with a report of abdominal pain, missed or late ...